A Law Firm Representing Injured People

 Foodborne Illness Prevention

-Remember, the first step in safety isn’t about cleanliness in the kitchen.
+Remember, the first step in safety isn't about cleanliness in the kitchen.
 A clean kitchen is essential, but the first step occurs when purchasing and storing the food.
 Always make sure to buy foods with expiration dates as far in the future as possible.
-If the item doesn’t have an expiration date or visibly spoil, make sure you label it with the purchase date.
+If the item doesn't have an expiration date, make sure you label it with the purchase date.
 Do not purchase anything in cracked jars or swollen cans, as they can have bacteria.
+Also remember to visibly inspect food for spoilage and throw it away if you see signs of mold or decay.

 One of the easiest ways for good food to go bad is improper storage techniques.
-Remember, proper food storage varies based on what type of food is stored and where it is being kept.
+Remember, proper food storage varies based on what type of food you stored and where you keep it.

 Refrigerators help to keep away the growth of bacteria while storing food, but they can only slow down growth for a short time.
 For best results, keep your refrigerator at or below 40° F, and check it once a week.
 Different types of food require different storage techniques: